 I often like to vary the size and texture of my veggies in salads like this, so with the radishes I’ll just slice them in delicate wedges.
 Keeping a tiny bit of the greens on top adds a nice touch.
 (If you’re lucky enough to find gorgeous pink watermelon radishes, which are larger, you can cut them in match sticks.)

-The dressing for this salad is an Asian inspired sesame dressing that is very assertive, in the best way.
-If you’ve had toasted sesame oil before, you’ll know what I’m talking about.
+The vinaigrette style dressing for this salad is very different from Western style vinaigrettes.
+But it isn’t based on peanut butter, like so many Asian dressings: toasted sesame oil is the star of this one.
 The flavor is robust and aromatic, and so good that I always make it a point to have sesame oil in my fridge.

 Edamame Bean Salad